 The calendar was even more important in the pre-Hispanic world.
 It dictated people’s fortunes from the day they were born; it specified the date on which certain rituals had to be performed to maintain balance in the universe and it indicated the most appropriate times to sow and harvest.
 Even auspicious dates for getting married or starting a battle had to be exact.

 Why at that time?
-Probably because the solar eclipse, being cyclical, marked a special day: it only happened on that date.
+Probably because the solar eclipse, being cyclical, marked a special day: it could only happen on that date.
 It allowed the cumulative error to be corrected.
-This is why the figure who is pulling the dates is interpreted as a depiction of that adjustment.
+This is why the figure who is pulling the dates together is interpreted as a depiction of that adjustment.

 This is why Xochicalco is key.
 It reminds us that everybody wins when we put the common good before our individual differences.
 Visiting it responsibly and participating as citizens to preserve it will enable Xochicalco to endure as a permanent reminder of this important idea.

 The ruins of the Great Pyramid and its surroundings are a challenge to those interested in studying such a formidable settlement.
 The great mass has drawn the attention of leading researchers and travelers such as Guilliame Dupaix, Hubert H. Bancroft and Baron Alexander von Humboldt himself, who even took some very accurate measurements and published dimensions very close to the real ones.
 He described the base as the biggest in the ancient world, including Asia, Africa and Europe.

 Many years later, in 1931, an archeological excavation was authorized in Cholula, grounded in the desire for Mexico to reclaim its cultural roots.
 The architect and archeologist Ignacio Marquina was commissioned to plan a novel and intelligent system based on tunnels to explore the core; these reached an approximate length of five miles.